Origin of Frequency Clusters and Self-Organized Triplet Locking in the Kuramoto Model with Inertia: Origin and Stability of Two Frequency Clusters in the Thermodynamic Limit

 \subsection{Fixed Points}

-Initially, we study the fixed points of the 2-cluster subspace in phase-difference coordinates, as defined by equations \eqref{eq:KMI_2_cluster_phase_difference_equations}.
-We only report the fixed points that will be involved in the bifurcations of the frequency clusters. \\ The first fixed point describes a synchronous state and is thus given by $\Delta \phi=0$, $\Delta \psi=0$.
+In this section, we study the fixed points of the 2-cluster subspace in phase-difference coordinates, as defined by equations~\eqref{eq:KMI_2_cluster_phase_difference_equations}.
+We only report fixed points that will be involved in the bifurcations of frequency clusters. \\ The synchronous state, given by $\Delta \phi=0$, $\Delta \psi=0 \ $\cite{Munyayev.2024}, is always a fixed point, regardless of the parameter values.
 It is stable for $\beta \in [0,\frac{\pi}{2})$ and unstable for $\beta \in (\frac{\pi}{2}, \pi]$.
-This fixed point describes a state with one phase-synchronous cluster, which rotates with $\dot{\phi} = \omega - \frac{\sigma}{\epsilon}\sin(\beta)$ in the non-rotating reference frame described by equations \eqref{eq:KMI_with_all_parameters}, thus corresponds to a limit cycle in this system.\\ The second fixed point is a two-cluster fixed point describing two groups with the phase difference
+In the non-rotating laboratory reference frame of the \ac{kmi} (cf. equations~\eqref{eq:KMI_with_all_parameters}), it corresponds to a phase-synchronous limit cycle, which rotates with $\dot{\phi} = \omega - \frac{\sigma}{\epsilon}\sin(\beta)$ .\\ Furthermore, there is a two-cluster fixed point describing two groups with the phase difference